History of CNMDR

 Since 1992 further development has occurred with regard to the increasing number of donor centres, concluding mutual contracts with all transplantation centres in the Czech Republic.
 Followed by a mutual contract with a JACIE accredited Collection Centre, building a central HLA laboratory of the Registry and obtaining the EFI accreditation.

-In March 2005, the Czech National Marrow Donor Registry successfully underwent a provisional accreditation of the World Marrow Donor Association, the full accreditation was granted after on-site inspection in 2010.
+In March 2005, the Czech National Marrow Donor Registry successfully underwent a benchmark accreditation of the World Marrow Donor Association, the full accreditation was granted after on-site inspection in 2010 and in 2014 again.